 Flemish surnames are characterized by a large number of spelling variations.
 One reason for this is that medieval English lacked definite spelling rules.
 The spellings of surnames were also influenced by the official court languages, which were French and Latin.
 Names were rarely spelled consistently in medieval times.
 Scribes and church officials recorded names as they sounded, rather than adhering to specific spelling rules, and people often had their names registered in several different forms throughout their lives.
 One of the greatest reasons for change is the linguistic uniqueness of the Flemish settlers in England, who spoke a language closely related to Dutch.
 The pronunciation and spelling of Flemish names were often altered to suit the tastes of English-speaking people.
 In many cases, the first, final, or middle syllables of surnames were eliminated.
 The name has been spelled Jasper, Jaspers and others.

 More information is included under the topic Early Jasper Notables in all our PDF Extended History products and printed products wherever possible.

 A search of the immigration and passenger lists has shown a number of people bearing the name Jasper:

-Jasper Settlers in the United States in the 17th Century
+Jasper Settlers in United States in the 17th Century

-Jasper Settlers in the United States in the 18th Century
+Jasper Settlers in United States in the 18th Century

-Jasper Settlers in the United States in the 19th Century
+Jasper Settlers in United States in the 19th Century

 The Jasper Family Crest was acquired from the Houseofnames.com archives.
 The Jasper Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.